Back to BlogData Science

 Machine learning works in a very similar way.
 We feed a model thousands of labeled examples (e.g., images labeled 'cat' or 'not a cat'), and it learns the underlying patterns on its own.
 This process is called training.

-The Three Main Types of Machine Learning
+The Four Main Types of Machine Learning

 Real-World Examples You Use Every Day